Toyota Publica: P10 series

 The new car was given the internal designation of "UP10" and the market name of "Publica" and was sold through a new dealer network, separate from the previous "Toyota" and "Toyopet" dealerships, called Toyota Publica Store (later renamed as Toyota Corolla Store).
 Sales began in June 1961, with the basic price of ¥389,000.
 Initially, the car was very basic, lacking even such basic options like a radio or even a heater.
-This limited its appeal to the consumers, which were perceiving the automobile as an aspirational good and expected it to exude a much more luxurious impression.
+This limited its appeal to the consumers, who perceived the automobile as an aspirational good and expected it to exude a more luxurious impression.

 The now defunct Central Motors produced the Publica convertible from October 1963.

 Further development of the UP10 series

 In 1962, a two-door "light van" version was added, essentially a station wagon but classified as a commercial vehicle in Japan.
 A derivative model, Toyota Sports 800 (marketed initially as "Publica Sport") debuted at the 1962 Tokyo Motor Show.
-In 1963 Toyota added a new Deluxe trim level, denoted internally as "type UP10D", which featured such "luxuries" as reclining seats, Combustion heater or radio, as well as some chrome decors (the previous base model was now called Standard).
+In 1963 Toyota added a new Deluxe trim level, denoted internally as "type UP10D", which featured such "luxuries" as reclining seats, a heater, radio, as well as some chrome decors (the original model was now called Standard).
 With the appearance of the Deluxe, demand finally picked up, and when the convertible model was added the same year, sales of the Publica finally reached the target level of 3000–4000 monthly.
 In February 1964, a coupe utility (pickup) model joined the lineup, and in September the engine got a power boost to 32 PS, while the Deluxe trim level was also made available for the wagon version.

+As a first for this class in Japan, Toyota also offered a two-speed semi-automatic option, called the Toyoglide (coded as A20).
+These are very rare nowadays, since most mechanics of that era had little knowledge in how to repair automatic transmissions.

 In November 1964, it was introduced in Canada as one of the first two Toyota models available in the country, the other being the S40 Crown.